-Once you know what you plan to power, you’ll need to consider how long and how often you’ll be using your solar power system.
+Once you know what you plan to power, you’ll need to consider how long and how often you’ll be using your overland solar setup.
 If you will only use it for weekend camping trips, you could most likely go with a lower capacity system than if you are prepping for a months-long overland trip.

-The manufacturer of your power station will provide information on how long it takes a unit to recharge, which will likely vary depending on whether you are plugged into an outlet in your house, your car, or using your solar panel.
-For instance, a 500 watt-hour power station might take 7-8 hours to fully charge when plugged into a wall outlet and 8-9 hours when plugged into a solar panel.
+The manufacturer of your batteries (whether it’s a portable or built-in system) will provide information on how long it takes a unit to recharge, which will likely vary depending on whether you are plugged into an outlet in your house, your car, or using your solar panel.
+For instance, a 500-watt-hour battery might take 7-8 hours to fully charge when plugged into a wall outlet and 8-9 hours when plugged into a solar panel.

-One thing to consider is that you can use your power station to power devices while you are charging it with a solar panel during the day.
+One thing to consider is that you can use your batteries to power devices while you are charging your batteries with a solar panel during the day.
 So you would only need to use the power station alone to power devices overnight when the sun is down.